exercism/rust/exercises/macros/README.md

 Note that the [`maplit` crate](https://crates.io/crates/maplit) provides a macro which perfectly solves this exercise.
 Please implement your own solution instead of using this crate; please make an attempt on your own before viewing its source.

+## Compatability

+Note that this exercise requires Rust 1.36 or later.

 ## Rust Installation

 Refer to the [exercism help page][help-page] for Rust installation and learning resources.

-Note that this exercise requires Rust 1.36 or later.
-Refer to the [rustup update page][rustup-update] for instructions to update to the latest version.

 ## Writing the Code